sagarteria/React-Native-HandsOn/ReactJs-Course-README.md

         ○ Setting up Redux in a React app (basic example) ○ Using Redux DevTools for debugging
         ○ When to use Redux vs Context API

+    • Performance Optimization (Intro):
+        ○ Understand the basics of React.memo for optimizing component rendering (details in Advanced Track)

+    • Tools for Performance Optimisation:
+        ○ Explore tools like React Profiler, Chrome DevTools, Lighthouse, and Web Vitals for measuring and improving app performance
+        ○ Analyze bundle size with Webpack Bundle Analyzer ○ Use code-splitting and lazy loading for better performance

+    • Websockets & SSE (Server-Sent Events):
+        ○ Understand real-time data communication in React apps ○ Use Websockets (e.g., socket.io-client) for bidirectional communication ○ Use Server-Sent Events for one-way real-time updates ○ Implement a simple chat or live notification feature

+    • Visualisation:
+        ○ Integrate charting and visualization libraries (e.g., Chart.js, Recharts, Victory, Nivo.Rocks)
+        ○ Display data visually using charts, graphs, and dashboards ○ Best practices for visualizing large datasets

     • Type Checking:
         ○ Use PropTypes or TypeScript for type safety
     • Error Handling: